 Posted on August 11, 2017 by Laura Fuller

-Of 11 criteria used for this study, the presence of two or more indicated an alcohol use disorder, while six or more indicated a severe alcohol use disorder.
+Of 11 criteria used for this study, the presence of two or more indicated an AUD, while six or more indicated a severe alcohol use disorder.
 The study also tracked other patterns like “high-risk” drinking, which researchers defined as four or more drinks per day for women and five for men, with at least one day per week which exceeds those limits.
 These criteria revealed a swell of high-risk drinking that has increased on pace with alcohol misuse.
 Their body of research also compared the rates of alcohol use disorders and high-risk drinking among various populations.

-JAMA’s research revealed a startling increase in alcohol use among women, with high-risk drinking increasing nearly 60%, and alcohol use disorder increasing nearly 84%.
+JAMA’s research revealed a startling increase in alcohol use among women.
+High-risk drinking increased nearly 60% and AUDs increased nearly 84%.
 In addition to women, older adults also reported escalating levels of alcohol use.
-Among adults age 65 and older, high-risk drinking increased 65% while alcohol use disorders increased roughly 107%.
+Among adults age 65 and older, high-risk drinking increased 65% while AUDs increased roughly 107%.
 “Addiction is a disease that transcends gender, age, race, status, and even specific drugs,” stated Dr. Dyben.
-“It is important for us to consider whether the rates of alcohol use among women and older adults have actually increased, or if we are just beginning to uncover more of it.
-Both of these populations have historically had more barriers to treatment, including a greater degree of shame associated with substance use.
+“We must also consider whether the rates of use have actually increased, or if we are just beginning to uncover more of it.
+Both of these populations have historically had more barriers to treatment.
+These barriers including a greater degree of shame associated with substance use.
 It is possible that these populations have seen a reduction in these barriers which allow them to more freely admit how much they have actually been drinking.”

 The study’s authors concluded their research by stating that these numbers “highlight the urgency of educating the public, policymakers, and health care professionals about high-risk drinking and [alcohol use disorders], de-stigmatizing these conditions and encouraging those who cannot reduce their alcohol consumption on their own to seek treatment.”